 But the current discussion regarding wine ingredients is not only limited to the natural wine world: on March 12, 2018, the EU alcoholic beverages industry presented a joint self-regulatory proposal motivated as follows:

 "The wine sector strongly supports the collective agreement between the alcoholic beverage sectors as set out in the common self-regulatory proposal.
 We look forward to applying its provisions in a manner that provides consumers with meaningful information on both nutrition and ingredients".

 There is, in other words, a wider movement pushing for more transparency also in conventional winemaking.
-As natural wine enthusiasts, we are thrilled about that.
 However, until similar decisions are implemented and enforced, conventional wine production will continue to be a mysterious place for wine drinkers.
 Romantic from one perspective – wine made following a secret recipe which you will never have – but rather outdated from the point of view of modern consumers looking for transparency.